-Chris and his now retired K9 pal Kai are certified in wilderness area search and volunteer for the Santa Cruz County Sheriff's and Monterey County Sheriff's Search and Rescue Teams.
+Chris and his now retired K9 pal Kai are certified in wilderness area search and volunteer for the Santa Cruz County Sheriff's Search and Rescue team, and were formerly members of the Monterey County Sheriff's Search and Rescue team as well.
 Chris is currently working as Treasurer on the Board of Directors.

 Chris is actively involved in Technical Rescue and Swiftwater rescue.
 Chris and Kai are both NASAR SARTECH II certified, and Chris is a Rope Rescue Technician II and a Swiftwater Rescue Technician/Advanced.